AvePoint/cloud-governance-samples/README.md

 # cloud-governance-samples
-A sample solution show the possiable approach of using the cloud governance client sdk to interact with AvePoint cloud governance web api.
+A sample solution shows the possiable approach of using the cloud governance client sdk to interact with AvePoint cloud governance web api.
 This is the most easy way of integrating with the AvePoint Cloud Governance.